misc0110/PTEditor/README.md

 The library does not rely on any other library.
 It uses only standard C functionality.
 On Linux, the library does not require root privileges, whereas on Windows it requires administrator privileges.

+# Test

+To test whether the kernel part and the library works, the repository contains unit tests.
+The tests are found in the folder `test` and can be compiled with `make` (Linux) or Visual Studio (Windows).

 # Example

 The basic functionality (`ptedit_init` and `ptedit_cleanup`) is always required.